-Italy interior minister under fire over riots
+Italy Interior Minister under fire over riots

 Only 12 rioters were arrested though police were studying video footage to try to identify about 100 others.
 Outraged demonstrators from the peaceful march and other Romans handed photos and videos to the police.
 Some of them fought the rioters on Sunday.

-Damage from attacks on banks, shops, government buildings and churches was estimated at least 2.5 million euros (2.2 million pounds).
+Damage from attacks on banks, shops, government buildings and churches was estimated at at least 2.5 million euros ($3.4 million).
 Rioters used street signs as battering rams to smash windows.

-Berlusconi's government, racked by internal disputes, survived a tense confidence vote on Friday but the billionaire businessman is widely expected to be toppled within months.

-His approval ratings have plummeted because of a string of lurid sex scandals and his government's failure to stimulate a chronically stagnant economy.
+While allies of Prime Minister Silvio Berlusconi accused leftwing opposition parties of inciting passions against the government, Interior Minister Roberto Maroni came under fire from all sides for failing to prevent the violence.

-They demanded to know why the rioters, many from outside Rome, were allowed to get near the demonstration where they caught police unawares, using rapid movement and tactics including two "columns" and staging a diversionary feint.
+They demanded to know why the rioters, many from outside Rome, were allowed to get near the demonstration where they caught police unaware by rapid movement and tactics, including using two "columns" and staging a diversionary feint.

 The black bloc radicals, named for the helmets and face masks they wear, first emerged in Italy at violent demonstrations against a G8 meeting in Genoa a decade ago when one was killed by police.
 Like protesters elsewhere they use social media and email to organise.